US Sales tax basics for sellers who want to sell to the US

 Sales of digital services

-Sales from US warehouse
+Sales from the US warehouse

 If you sell within one state you need to check whether your state applies the destination or origin principle.
 If it applies the destination principle you need to charge a sales tax according to a customer address (ZIP).
-If this state applies the origin principle you can use a unified sales tax rate according to your warehouse or brick and mortar shop.
+If this state applies the origin principle you can use a unified sales tax rate according to your warehouse or brick-and-mortar shop.
 When you sell intra-state you may not charge a sales tax unless you reached a threshold for a particular state.

 B2B sales to the US

 Generally, sales tax is meant for a final consumer.
-That means that when you sell to a business (wholesaler) with a sales tax permit and it gives you a resale certificate you don’t need to charge sales tax on such sale.
+That means that when you sell to a business (wholesaler) with a sales tax permit and it gives you a resale certificate you don’t need to charge sales tax on such a sale.
 When you buy goods in the US for resale you may issue a resale certificate for such sale to avoid sales tax payment.
-Each state has its form of resale certificate and must contain the sales tax permit number of the buyer.
+Each state has its form of resale certificate which must contain the sales tax permit number of the buyer.
 Note that in some states B2B sales are also included in threshold calculation in spite they are exempt from sales tax.
 Dropship sales in the US.